jaakkopasanen/Impulcifer/README.md

 format of `room-<SPEAKERS>-<left|right>.wav`, where `<SPEAKERS>` is the comma separated list of speaker names and `<left|right>` is either "left" or "right".
 This tells if the measurement microphone is measuring at the left or right ear position.
 File name could be for example `room-FL,FR-left.wav`.
 Impulcifer does not support stereo measurement microphones because vast majority of measurement microphones are mono.
+Room recording files need to be single track only.
+Some measurement microphones like MiniDSP UMIK-1 are seen as stereo microphones by Windows and will for that reason record a stereo file. `recorder.py` can force the capture to be one channel by setting `--channels=1`.

 Room measurements can be calibrated with the measurement microphone calibration file called `room-mic-calibration.txt` or `room-mic-calibration.csv`.
 This must be a CSV file where the first column contains frequencies and the second one